SAP/ui5-cli/README.md

 #### init

-`ui5 init [options]` initializes the UI5 Build and Development Tooling configuration for an application or library project.
+`ui5 init [options]` initializes the UI5 Tooling configuration for an application or library project.

 ```
 Options: